 Joffre holds a master’s degree in public policy and management from the School of Oriental and African Studies, University of London, and a master’s degree in agricultural knowledge system from Wageningen University in the Netherlands.

-Avneet Singh is the EMEA (Europe, the Middle East, and Africa) senior specialist solutions architect for Energy and Utilities at Amazon Web Services.
+Avneet Singh is the EMEA (Europe, the Middle East, and Africa) senior specialist solutions architect for Energy and Utilities at Amazon Web Services (AWS).
 He is based out of Amsterdam, the Netherlands and is responsible for establishing AWS's leadership position in building resilient cloud native solutions for the energy and utilities vertical.

 He has more than 15 years of experience in the utility industry.
-He has delivered successful technology solution projects across the meter to cash cycle spanning smart metering, billing, invoicing, and regulatory compliance.
+He has delivered successful technology solution projects across the meter-to-cash cycle spanning smart metering, billing, invoicing, and regulatory compliance.